yamiacat/week3-homework/codeclancinema/brief.md

   - Create a screenings table that lets us know what time films are showing
     - Write a method that finds out what is the most popular time (most tickets sold) for a given film
   - Limit the available tickets for screenings.
+  - Booking confirmation that collects all details together
+  - age check
   - Add any other extensions you think would be great to have at a cinema!

 Possible useful info on constraints: